BungHolem32/Worthy/README.md

  ```

 #### Tests
-tests was made in order to check functionality of feature - unit and integration
+tests was made in order to check functionality and integration

 in order to init tests you need to do the following steps:

 - open terminal
-- type npm run test
+- type `npm run test`
-- it will show you all related